 Through mapping this data, we will begin to re.member, and better understand how different ways of knowing translate into language tools for self-expression.

-Chantelle Lue, is a strategist + creative producer from Manzini and based in London.
-Her core practice stems from an interdisciplinary background in architecture, media and comms.
-Interested in the notion of data healing, her research is concerned with (digital) technologies that are re/defining knowledge production and driving cultural production across Africa and its diaspora.
+Chantelle Lue, is a communications strategist + creative producer from Manzini, eSwatin and based in London.
+Her core practice stems from an interdisciplinary background in architecture and media.
+Interested in the notion of data healing, her research is concerned with collective infrastructures that are redefining knowledge production across Africa and its diaspora.

 ߔߎ߯ߟߍ߫ ߞߊ-ߖߊ߬ߣߏ߬ߟߌ߲߯ߗߌ (Pule kaJanolintji), ngumcwaningi wolimi lwesiNtu nezabathwa, isazi somlando nemikhuba yokusetshenziswa kwezinkulumo zaseNingizimu, futhi umthuthukisi wezinhlelo zokuloba zezwekazi, njengesiBheqe Sohlamvu.
 Pule is a scholar of linguistics and a cultural historian of speech practices of Azania/!Naremâb, promoting writing systems of the continent, like N'Ko or Ditema tsa Dinoko script.
 His MA research describes South African cryptolects - secret forms of speech.